GB Scheme Conformity of Production (CoP) Questions and AnswersThis page was last updated on 2nd December 2022

 Following the introduction of the Full GB Scheme, there will be a requirement for the holder to have Conformity of Production clearance directly with us and the purpose of this note is to share the current proposal for how this introduction will be managed.

 To register a new vehicle in the UK, you will be required to hold the appropriate type approval certification.
-We have lots of information on the various approval options on our website: National Type Approval in the UK.
+We have lots of information on the various type approval options here.

 One of the options for registering vehicles in Great Britain is now the Provisional GB Type Approval scheme.
 This has been in place since 1st January 2021, and there are no Conformity of Production requirements in addition to those required for the EU approval used to gain the provisional approval.